 I was in the Spirit on the Lord’s day.
 He also indicates a suitable time for the spiritual vision.
 For Scripture often expresses the fixed limits of causes, as often of place, body, or air, so also of time.
 For the angels visit Abraham at noon, Sodom in the evening.
 Adam feared at the voice of the Lord walking in the afternoon.
 And Solomon received wisdom at night, which he would not keep.

-There are more cities in Asia than these, but he is commanded to write to those taught by him and who had received the faith of Christ.
-For those who did not believe and turned away from the saving word, how could anybody even advise them?
+There are many cities in Asia, but he himself commands to write to those who have been taught by him and have already accepted the faith of Christ.
+For what could one advise to those who are unbelieving and have turned away from the saving word?

 [AD 220] Tertullian on Revelation 1:10